 What Are W-4 Forms?

 IRS W-4 Forms are used by employees/individuals who receive payments and dividends to let the employers/payers know the amount of federal income tax to be withheld from their paychecks/payments.
-This series is issued by the Internal Revenue Service (IRS) and includes five forms:
+This series is issued by the Internal Revenue Service (IRS) and includes four forms:

 - IRS Form W-4, Employee's Withholding Allowance Certificate, also known as the "IRS Employee Withholding Form", is a general document completed by employees to let the employer know how much money to withhold from their paychecks for federal taxes.
 There is also a version entirely in Spanish provided by the IRS.